UtoECat/miniLuau/README.md

 make
 ```

-Anytiing is builded with best compiler flags possible by default (release).
+Anything is builded with best compiler flags possible by default (release).
 You can optionally add `-flto` compiler and linker flags to luau + your whole project to get more optimised binary in result.

 To integrate Luau into your CMake application projects as a library, at the minimum you'll need to depend on `Luau.VM` project.
 In case you need to load lua code, not only bytecode, `Lua.Compiler` should be added as dependency.